[many of society’s ills] or a story of those who triumph over the isolation, social instability, and dislocation so common today.”

 Consider the example of our more recent focus on STEM in education – Science, Technology, Engineering, and Math.
 Where will these skills lead us: a world of coders and “logical, scientific” thinkers?
 What about creativity, imagination, communication?

-The softer skills, referred by Brooks as “emotional connection and verbal expressiveness” have until recently been dismissed or diminished in business and are still often relegated to second-tier, beneath their “analytical” counterparts.
+The softer skills, referred by Brooks as “emotional connection and verbal expressiveness” have until recently been dismissed or diminished in business.
+We still find these relegated to second-tier, beneath their “analytical” counterparts.

 Business is tough stuff; we prefer coding to coddling.
 But, our new connected, pluralistic world favors soft skills (feminine) – marked by self-expression, self-awareness, and intuition.
 Such a mindset creates the “psychological safety”– recently discovered by Google’s three-year research inquiry to develop effective teams – to relate, cooperate and collaborate.

-Ironically, the very compassion that Brooks prescribes to support displaced and socially-isolated men, will require a new appreciation of our feminine energy while recognizing the limitation and overuse of our masculine, individual, resolve.
+Ironically, the very compassion Brooks prescribes to support displaced and socially-isolated men, will require appreciating our feminine energy while recognizing the overuse of our masculine, individual, resolve.
 What’s more, collaboration will be “the necessary mindset” in our emerging future, which plays against another dimension of our worldview: individualism.

 - Individualism vs. collectivism (IDV): This index explores the “degree to which people in a society are integrated into groups.”
 Individualistic societies have loose ties that often only relate an individual to his/her immediate family.
 They emphasize the “I” versus the “we.”
 Its counterpart, collectivism, describes a society in which tightly-integrated relationships tie extended families and others into in-groups, or as-lived as cooperation and collaboration.